ojhwel/setonix-updater/README.md

 - `title` - the window title
 - `wait` - a short message telling the user what's happening
 - `appname` - the name of your application, currently only used in a message box shown if the application is still running

+### Logging

+There is some rudimentary logging, which is always done to the system temp folder into a file called `setonix_updater_<date>.log`.
+The log level defaults to
+ERROR and can be set by placing a file called `setonix_loglevel.<loglevel>` where the extension is one of the following: `error`, `warn`, `info`, `debug`.
+If there are multiple of these files, the most verbose log level wins.